Simon994/sei-project-3/README.md

 * Install dependencies: run `npm i` in Terminal
 * Start the database: run `mongod --dbpath ~/data/db` in Terminal
 * Seed the database either via:
   * running `npm run seed` in Terminal.
-This will seed the database using the file at ./db/seeds.js
+This will seed the database using the file at ./db/seeds.js, which uses a small number of user data that we have provided.
   * running `npm run seedexternal` in Terminal.
-This will seed the database using the file at ./db/seedexternal.js
+This will seed the database using the file at ./db/seedexternal.js, which uses faker (https://www.npmjs.com/package/faker) to populate the database with user data.
 * Start the backend server: run `npm run dev`
 * Navigate in your browser to `localhost:4000/`.
 You should see the frontend being served to the browser.